-During 2007 and 2006, we completed updates and maintenance required to publish certain courseware owned by one of our customers and were provided the right to distribute and resell such courseware.
-In exchange for receipt of an exclusive license to distribute and resell this courseware, we provided the customer with service credits that can be used to make future purchases of our products and services.
-We accounted for this transaction in accordance with Accounting Principles Board Opinion No. 29 "Accounting for Nonmonetary Transactions" as amended by SFAS No. 153, "Exchanges of Nonmonetary Assets."
-The initial value assigned to the content rights and the deferred service credits was \$191,667 in 2007 and \$904,167 in 2006, which represented the estimated fair value of the assets relinquished.
-The content rights have been fully amortized as of December 31, 2008.
+During 2009, the Company entered into a renewal agreement with a customer in which we were provided continued rights to distribute and resell courseware owned by them.
+In exchange for the receipt of an exclusive license to distribute and resell this courseware, the Company provided the customer with service credits that can be exchanged for future purchases of our products and services.
+The value assigned to the content rights and the deferred service credits was \$665,000, which represented the estimated fair value of the assets relinquished.
+The content rights are classified within prepaid development fees and other assets, and the deferred service credits are classified within accrued liabilities on our condensed consolidated balance sheet as of December 31, 2009.